zafbrb/GetData015-CourseProject/README.md

 6. Creates a new dataset that is a mean of each of the columns by Activity and Subject.
 7. Changes the name of the columns to prefix "AVG-" to the names
 8. Updates the dictionary
 9. Writes out the tidy dataset "avgVarGrouped.txt" to disk
-10. Writes out the dataset "avgVarGrouped_Disct.txt" to disk
+10. Writes out the dataset "avgVarGrouped_Dict.txt" to disk

 The script will write progress messages to the console